Interships and Fellowships

 EIUC EU-UN Fellowship Programme

-The EU-UN Fellowship Programme complements the training activities of E.MA by providing a 22 weeks paid high level operational working experience to 4 E.MA graduates each year.
+The EU-UN Fellowship Programme complements the training activities of EMA by providing high level operational working experience for 4 EMA graduates each year.
 This unique programme was initiated in 1996 by the Human Rights and Democratisation Unit of the European Commission and has since gained an excellent reputation and reciprocal appreciation for the concrete assistance that the fellows provide and the exceptional experience that the fellows gain.

-Based on the principle of knowledge-tranfer, the programme includes, among others, the following tasks for the fellows:
+Based on the principle of knowledge-transfer, the programme includes, among others, the following tasks for the fellows: